 A BusinessKnowledgeModel element may have zero or more knowledgeRequirement, which are instance of KnowledgeRequirement, and zero or more authorityRequirement, which are instances of AuthorityRequirement.
+These model elements are described below.

 The requirement subgraph of a BusinessKnowledgeModel element is the directed graph composed of the BusinessKnowledgeModel element itself, its knowledgeRequirement elements, and the union of the requirement subgraphs of all the requiredKnowledge elements that are referenced by its knowledgeRequirements.